joshvonkorff/Project-3/README.md

 This linear relationship can then be used to compute the *predicted* English frequency for a word that has the given corpus frequency.
 This *predicted* English frequency can be compared to the word's actual English frequency.
 The difference between predicted and actual (using subtraction) is essentially a measure of how much more common the word is in the speech corpus compared to the English language.
 A weight value of 1 would mean that the word is "e" times more common in the speech corpus as compared with English.

-*An even more technical note:* the reason we must predict the English frequency is that it is possible for words of a particular frequency to *typically* be more common in the corpus than in English.
+Technical note: the reason we must predict the English frequency is that it is possible for words of a particular frequency to *typically* be more common in the corpus than in English.
 In particular, if there are 10,000 rare words that are expected to occur with probability 1/200, then 50 are expected to appear.
 Each of these words *necessarily* appears 200 times more frequently than expected, simply because once is 200 times more than 1/200.
+If we include this factor, all of the rare words will appear to be unusually frequent, whereas all of the common words will not.
+This is an undesirable outcome.
 Therefore, we have to *experimentally* find the relationship between occurrence in the corpus and occurrence in English, which may vary with frequency.
 This experimental test is exactly what the linear regression does.

 Next, the number of words in each set of speeches can range from 20,000 to 800,000, so the number of appearances is multiplied by (800,000 / length) to get the number that would appear in 800,000 words.
 Then, the log is taken.
 This number is added to the weight to get the final weight value.
 This takes into account that we care more about words that appear many times as opposed to only once.

 Technical note: The logs are summed because it is more meaningful to add logs (since this means multiplying the arguments) than to multiply them, for instance.
-In a previous version of the project, I multiplied the logs, but this led to the undesired consequence that $log(e)$ and $log(e^2)$ differ by a factor of 2, while $log(e^5)$ and $log(e^6)$ only differ by a factor of 1.2.
+In a previous version of the project, I multiplied the logs, but this led to the undesired consequence that $log(e)$ and $log(e<sup>2</sup>)$ differ by a factor of 2, while $log(e<sup>5</sup>)$ and $log(e<sup>6</sup>)$ only differ by a factor of 1.2.
+This means that the previous version made very little distinction between numbers of words, so long as they were large.
+When adding the logs, it would be meaningful to include a multiplier, like: log(frequency ratio) + a * log(word count), where "a" need not be 1.
+I am not sure what is the best value of a, however, so I left it equal to 1.

-**Similarity score**
+### Similarity score

 The similarity score for two presidents M and N is calculated as follows: the similarity score for a word is the minimum of the word's weight for president M and for president N. Only words that appear in both president M and president N's speeches will get a nonzero score.